 And value is a perception on the part of the buyer – not the seller.

 The real secret of pricing is: the customer determines the price based on perceived value.
 If you are selling commodities, it will always be the lowest price.
 If you are selling value, then the price will be what the buyer is willing to pay you for the perception.
+Have you let your service or product become a commodity?
+Did the market force your hand?

-Which is why you want to build value around anything you sell.
+Regardless of how you answer those questions, you want to build value around anything you sell.

 Value is intangible.
 A product is tangible.
 Products come and go.
 Value can last a long time after the product goes.